dariajung/PLT_notes/week4.md

 `int` `gcd` `(` `int` `a` `,` `int` `b` `)` `{` `while` `(` `a`
 `!=` `b` `)` `{` `if` `(` `a` `>` `b` `)` `a` `-=` `b` `;` `else`
 `b` `-=` `a` `;` `}` `return` `a` `;` `}`

+We get a stream of tokens, but there still isn't structure here.
+The next step is parsing.

+Parsing gives an Abstract Syntax Tree.
+Commas and semicolons have gone into dictating the structure of the tree.

+How do we execute the AST?
+Come up with some eval for the AST.
+Much easier to evaluate than the sequence of characters.

+The next step is semantic analysis.
+Figures out what variables are defined within what function, which ones refer to what.
+Is something a function?
+What is the type?
+Is this tree a valid program?

+Once you've analyzed the tree for semantics, it is then translated into 3-Address Code.
+3-Address code looks a bit like assembly, this is not an accident, but it's super close to assembly and close to being executable.
+Three addresses: one for the destination, and two for the inputs to it.

+Optimize the three-address code to generate assembly.